 While considering virtual events for ESG communication may seem like another item on an already long laundry list for IROs, the right tools can help lighten the lift and create a smooth experience for IR teams.
 For starters, S&P Global’s Trucost assesses risks relating to climate change, natural resource constraints, and broader environmental, social, and governance factors.
 They offer various robust ESG services ranging from carbon and natural capital investment metrics, portfolio environmental analytics, verification of green bonds, and more.
 The other component of setting yourself up for success with your ESG strategy in these times is finding a partner for virtual events and webcasting.
 The right provider can alleviate the bulk of a virtual event by ensuring you and your team are set up for success.
 Whether it’s asking questions about the space you’re calling from, ensuring a stable connection or other technology requirements that you hadn’t considered, a trusted provider will ultimately save you time and, most importantly, a stressful call.

 With the current state of the world only amplifying the importance of ESG, it has never been more critical for you and your IR team to effectively be communicating with your investor community.
-Whether it’s having a real-time communication, leveraging virtual events internally, or turning in-person events into virtual ones, the importance of going virtual should not be overlooked.
+Whether it’s having real-time communication, leveraging virtual events internally, or turning in-person events into virtual ones, the importance of going virtual should not be overlooked.
 To learn more about virtual events and current industry best practices, download our Virtual Events Guide here.
+Or learn more about showcasing your ESG initiatives by visiting our website.